 At the current time, the measures seeking to mitigate the negative effects of the COVID-19 pandemic which were adopted during the spring/summer 2020 phase aiming to help and support the businesses are being reactivated or widened.

-On March 8, 2021, the government approved two new assistance programs for entrepreneurs - the COVID 2021 program and the Uncovered Costs program.
+On November 22, 2021, the government renewed - the COVID 2021 program and the Uncovered Costs program.

-Under the new COVID 2021 program, entrepreneurs will receive CZK 500 per employee.
+Under the renewed COVID 2021 program, entrepreneurs will receive CZK 300 to 500 per employee, depending on the decrease in revenue in the relevant period.

 This aid is meant for every business, not only for those which are closed down.
 The entrepreneurs will be able to combine this program with Antivirus.

-In the case of new Uncovered Costs support, the company will prove its costs for the given month, from which all other aids the company is receiving will be deducted, and the company will receive 60% of the difference from the state.
+In the case of renewed Uncovered Costs support, the company will prove its costs for the given month, from which all other aids the company is receiving will be deducted, and the company will receive 40% of the difference from the state.
 In this case, the only program that can be deducted, i.e. received, at the same time is the Antivirus program.

 In both cases, the condition for obtaining the support is a decrease in income by min.
-50% compared to the given month in 2019 or 2020 (according to the choice of the entrepreneur, which year will be more advantageous for him).
+30% relevant period compared to the comparison period.
+The comparison period is, with the exceptions set out in both programmes, the period from 01.11.2019 to 31.12.2019.

 State guarantee programmes

-During March and April, the state subsidy programmes COVID I, COVID II and COVID Prague have been implemented.
+During March and April of 2020, the state subsidy programmes COVID I, COVID II and COVID Prague have been implemented.
 They aimed at small and medium-sized businesses as well as sole traders, who were forced to restrict or put on hold their business activity due to a measures against the spread of COVID-19.

 The applicants to COVID I programme receive a credit from the government, while other programmes provided state guarantee for commercial credit.
 Subsidized by the state was also the payment of interest on said loans.